marty90/Network-Conditions-Emulator/README.md

 # Network Conditions Emulator

-This script artificially limits bandwidth, delay and loss rate on a selected interface.
+This script artificially limits bandwidth, delay and loss rate on a selected interface on both downlink and uplink.
 For information and suggestions please write to: martino.trevisan@polito.it